PythonRSAS/pythonrsas.github.io/category.md

           <h4>Python for SAS Users</h4>
           <p>Extension of the book "Python for SAS Users".</p>
           {% for post in site.posts %}
-            {% if post.categories contains 'python for sas' %}
+            {% if post.categories contains 'Python for SAS' %}
                 {% capture python_for_sas_count %} {{ python_for_sas_count | plus: 1 }} {% endcapture %}
               {% endif %}
           {% endfor %}